krispya/react-three-update/README.md

 ## Imperative updates with useUpdateApi

 You can update the fixed update state imperatively with `useUpdateApi`.
 Like `useThree`, the hook is reactive and accepts selectors.
+You can access the fixed or render state.

 ```jsx
 import { useUpdateApi } from 'react-three-update'